opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 The reducer function passed to the provider is augmented with corresponding action types:

 - `setHoveredResi`: Set hovered residue index.
-- `setClickedResi`: Sel clicked residue index.
+- `setClickedResi`: Set clicked residue index.

-These are automatically when hovering/clicked on the structure and track.
-They can also be set manually, e.g.
+These are used automatically when hovering/clicked on the structure and track.
+They can also be used manually, e.g.

 ```js
 const viewerInteractionDispatch = useViewerInteractionDispatch();